jcalvarezj/covid_data_analysis/README.md

 1. Number and percentage of beds per type, by country (scale)
 2. Top 10 countries with higher bed capacity (scale)
 3. Top 10 countries with lower bed capacity (scale)
-4. Top 10 countries with higher bed capacity (estimated total)
+4. [In progress] Top 10 countries with higher bed capacity (estimated total)
-5. Top 10 countries with lower bed capacity (estimated total)
+5. [In progress] Top 10 countries with lower bed capacity (estimated total)
+6. [In Progress...]

 Measures and restrictions filters: